odata2ts/odata2ts/README.md

 # ODATA 2 TS

-Monorepo for a set of tools for generating useful stuff out of a given OData service:
+Monorepo for a set of tools for generating useful stuff out of given OData services:
 From TypeScript model interfaces to complete TypeScript based OData client services.

-OData V2 and V4 are supported.

 The generated code artefacts can be used in Browser or Node.js environments.